holds the subalpine winds at bay

 Population

-Populations are considered stable but localised.
-The species is common in montane areas throughout New Zealand.
-It is threatened by climate change and browsing.
-Protection of subalpine habitats is important.
+Populations considered stable but localised.
+Species common in montane areas throughout New Zealand.
+Threatened by climate change and browsing.

 Conservation Status